QuestNetwork/qd-games-ts/README.md

 ## Development

+See our [Kanban](https://github.com/orgs/QuestNetwork/projects/1) for the development of 0.9.5, feel free to add or pick up features!

-qDesk Games is a module of [qDesk](https://github.com/QuestNetwork/qDesk), so please see https://github.com/QuestNetwork/qDesk#development for instructions.
+qD Games is a module of [qDesk](https://github.com/QuestNetwork/qDesk), so please see https://github.com/QuestNetwork/qDesk#development for instructions.

 ### Commands